ecomfe/redux-optimistic-thunk/README.md

 ### Nested thunk

-redux-optimistic-thunk keeps in track of the first async call to `dispatch` function provided to actual thunk and will rollback optimistic thunk in this point, even the first call is to dispatch a nested thunk, the rollback will be landed, so any optimistic state produced from corresponding optimistic thunk will lost, this is currently by design.
+redux-optimistic-thunk keeps in track of the first async call to `dispatch` function provided to actual thunk and will rollback optimistic thunk in this point, even the first call is to dispatch a nested thunk (when combined with redux-thunk), the rollback will be landed, so any optimistic state produced from corresponding optimistic thunk will lost, this is currently by design.

 ## Run example